 Dr Christopher Dromey

-Christopher Dromey took his PhD at King's College London and is now Senior Lecturer in Music at Middlesex University.
-In addition to music theory and analysis, he teaches musicology and copyright law.
-He has published on Benjamin Britten, Alexander Zemlinsky and Peter Maxwell Davies.
 A synopsis of his book on The Pierrot Ensembles: Chronicle and Catalogue, 1912-2012 (London: Plumbago, 2013), the first of its kind, is available to read here.
-He also writes for the London Chamber Music Society.
+He has also published on Benjamin Britten, Alexander Zemlinsky and Peter Maxwell Davies.
 For several years Chris worked for the copyright collection society PRS for Music.
-An active organist and pianist, he has also taught at the Open University, King's College London, the Royal Opera House and Birkbeck College, University of London.
+An active organist and pianist, he also regularly writes for the London Chamber Music Society.

-Besides email (firstname.lastname@example.org), you can find Chris on Twitter or Facebook, where he oversees a dedicated forum for students of the programme he leads, BA Music Business and Arts Management.
-He also organises Music's weekly "Concerts and Colloquia", a series of talks and masterclasses featuring musicologists, figures from the music industry, performers and composers.
+Besides email, you can find Chris on Twitter, LinkedIn or Facebook, where he oversees a dedicated forum for students of the programmes he leads, BA Music Business and Arts Management and MA Arts Management.
+He also organises Music’s weekly "Concerts and Colloquia", a Thursday evening series open to the public featuring musicologists, prominent figures from the music industry, performers and composers.

 - Tonal and post-tonal analysis